hlee2052/Face-Image-Sorter/README.md

 # Face Image Sorter

-A python program to sort images to different folder based on face-features, without having to manually go through each images in person.
+A python program to copy images to different folders based on face-features, without having to manually go through each images by hands.
-Example: You have 1000s of images of politicians.
-If you want to categorize images by certain feature(eg, Trump), then this program will allow you to copy all Trump images to a folder.

-- GUI created with tkinter
+- created GUI with tkinter
 - face_recognition library used to extract and compare facial features

+Demo of sorting images to different folders
 ![gifmovie](https://github.com/hlee2052/Face-Image-Sorter/blob/master/screenshot/demo-face-image.gif)

 ## Instruction